-The term COE denotes a family of emotion theories which share the assumption or at least a core, it is normally tested to show a relationship that exist between online shop and consumer online who are taking part in e-commerce activities that relays cognitive emotion theory.
+COE is normally tested to show a relationship that exist between online shop and consumer online who are taking part in e-commerce activities that relays cognitive emotion theory.
 It is a model that was developed to show how online shops, their attractiveness and easy access and use, their enjoyment and website communication style have direct relationship with online e-commerce.
 Consumers most often act very impulsively when transacting on e-platforms induced by easy access to information systems and products and ease of purchasing a product.